hardik-malani/desktop-app-slidely/README.md

-# Submission Frontend
+# Submission Desktop App

 This repository contains the frontend for viewing and managing submissions in a desktop application.
-The frontend is built using VB.NET in Visual Studio.
+The Desktop App is built using VB.NET in Visual Studio.

 ## Getting Started

-Follow these instructions to set up and run the frontend on your local machine.
+Follow these instructions to set up and run the Desktop App on your local machine.

 ### Prerequisites